What is Responsive web design?

 Enhanced User Experience

-Smooth navigation and visually appealing layouts make browsing enjoyable, strengthening your brandโs reputation.
+Easy navigation and good-looking layouts make browsing fun, which improves your brand’s reputation.

 Boosted SEO

-Search engines like Google rank responsive websites higher because they deliver better UX and faster loading times.
+Search engines like Google rank responsive websites higher because they offer better user experience and faster loading times.

 Uses of Responsive Web Design